How to Convert Google Slides to PowerPoint Presentations on Export

-You created a Google Slides presentation, but now you need to share it with someone who uses Microsoft PowerPoint and doesn't have a Google account.
-Fortunately, Google Slides includes an excellent conversion feature that makes it easy to convert from Google Slides to PowerPoint and several other popular formats.
+You created a Google Slides presentation.
+You need to share it with someone who uses Microsoft PowerPoint and doesn't have a Google account.
+What can you do?

 Need Help?
 Download Our eBook on Making Great Presentations (Free)